Santhoshi-Ravi/Organising-Hackathon-101-notes/README.md

 ### How Hackathons Impact Communities

-- Drive social impact
+- Drives social impact
-- Create voice for people to express on
+- Creates voice for people to express
-- Focus on educating the community
+- Focuses on educating the community